thepower/power-docs/docs/Explore/technology/11-lstore.md

 LStore reading operation is performed according to the following algorithm:

-1. Account address is sent to Power API.
+1. Account address and LStore endpoint are sent to Power API.
-2. LStore endpoint is sent to Power API.
-3. User receives all needed LStore information.
+2. User receives all needed LStore information.

-## LStore transaction code examples
+## LStore transaction examples

 You can find an example of code by running the following command in `tp` CLI: